Fuma419/periodic-dns-resolver/README.md

 # Periodic DNS resolver
-A system service to periodically check a dns address's ip resolution against the the current firewall rules.

 ## Disclaimer
 There is no warranty for the function of this script.
-Use it at your own risk.
-Validate proper function.
+Use it at your own risk and validate proper function.

 ## How it works?
 This tool will periodically (default periodicity is 15 min) check a DNS's ip address and determine if it has changed.
 This is an infrequent but inevitable issue when hosting a server with an ISP that does not offer a static public IP address (most residential internet services), and will cause unexpected connectivity issues between nodes.